PSWC – Practice, Say, Write, Change

 - TPR Motions to Go with Text

-- Read the text together and point out the concepts you want students to pay attention to.
+- Read the text together and point out (or ask students to identify) the concepts you want students to pay attention to.

 - Then together as a class or in small groups, assign actions to the different example sentences or each sentence in the paragraph.

-- Students then practice saying the paragraph until they can say it without looking at the answers.
+- Students then practice saying the paragraph until they can say it without looking at the text.

-- Once a student is ready, he or she can go to the teacher to attempt to say the example sentences or paragraph.
+- Once a student is ready, he or she can go to the teacher to attempt to say the example sentences or paragraph in their own words or reciting the original text, whichever they prefer.

 - You can decide whether a student passes based on whatever standard you would like (i.e. fewer than 3 mistakes).

-- Once a student passes, that student attempts to write the paragraph out without looking at the answers.
+- Once a student passes, that student attempts to write the paragraph out without looking at the original text.
 Then he or she shows the written work to you.
 You decide again whether the student passes or not.

 - You can consider letting them be goofy and change the text to something silly as long as they show good grammar, vocabulary, etc.